 7. Create a Mobile Chicken Coop

-If you’re not sure about the best place to put your chicken coop, why not try a mobile one?
+If you’re not sure about the best place to put your coop, why not try a mobile one?
 This chicken coop idea gives you the freedom to move it around as the weather or your mood changes.
 For example, maybe it’s nice out but your chickens aren’t getting any shade in their current position.
-You could move the chicken coop to a sunnier area and let them out.
+You could move the coop to a sunnier area and let them out.

-You do have to ensure that everything in the coop won’t move when you move the coop itself, so this chicken coop idea does require some planning on your part.
+You do have to ensure that everything in the coop won’t move when you move the coop itself, so this coop does require some planning on your part.
 You may not be able to have a run attached to the coop, and you have to have a very sturdy foundation that will tolerate shifting the coop around.
 If you live a mobile lifestyle, this is the perfect opportunity to take your chickens with you.

 8. Add Unique Nesting Spaces

 Yes, traditional nesting boxes are nice.
-However, this chicken coop idea brings other opportunities to the table if space is at a premium.
+However, this coop brings other opportunities to the table if space is at a premium.
 Maybe you don’t have the floor space to stack nesting boxes for all of your chickens, or you’re not sure where to place the roosting perches.
 The good news is, you most likely have a few sturdy wicker baskets laying around.
 You can attach them to the wall and fill them with straw for nesting boxes.

 This is great for smaller coops that don’t have a lot of space.
 Another possibility is to buy a wood closet rod and put it up to create one long roosting perch.
 This is more than big enough for several chickens to sit on at once, and you can add supports along it so it won’t go anywhere.
 You can get both of these items mentioned in these chicken coop ideas off Amazon.

 These four seagrass baskets aren’t too deep for your chickens to have problems getting in and out, but they’re sturdy enough to give adequate support when your chicken sits in them.
 You get four identically-sized baskets per order.